Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Discussion

 \subsection{Limitations and threats to validity}

 Our findings have several limitations.
 First, we report single-run results, so differences of 1--2 Macro-$F_1$ points may be unstable.
 Second, the sentence-level setting limits signal; hierarchy may help more with broader discourse context.
 Annotation noise and multi-label overlap can also conflict with strict parent--child constraints.
 Third, calibration can overfit under severe imbalance, especially for rare categories (e.g., \emph{Openness}).
-Finally, conclusions are scoped to this benchmark and a compute-frugal regime; results may shift with more data, new domains, alternative schemes, or larger models.
+Finally, this is a benchmark-driven study: the conclusions are tied to ValueEval'24 / ValuesML and a compute-frugal regime, so external validity across domains, languages, annotation schemes, or larger-model settings remains to be established in future work.